Page Nav

 3. How did this experience affect him?

-Ans - This experience affected very badly on the psychology of Douglas because he had literary experienced a death.
+Ans - This experience affected Douglas very badly on the psychology of Douglas because he had literary experienced a death.
 It proved a nightmare for him.
 Fear of the water continuously haunted his mind.
-He could not sleep properly and remain disturbed for several years.
+He could not sleep properly and remained disturbed for several years.
 He started avoiding water sports, fishing, and canoeing trips.

 4. Why was Douglas determined to get over his fear of water?

 Ans - Since childhood, Douglas had a very bad experience with water because, till the age of 11 years, he faced two misadventures.
 It deprived him of all the water sports and fishing.
-Whenever he tried to do so. he would get paralyzed.
-He tried every possible way he knew to overcome it but could not succeed.
-So finally with the help of the swimming instructor, he decided to get over his fear of water and learn to swim.
+Whenever he tried to do so.
+He would get paralyzed.
+He tried every possible way he knew to overcome it, but could not succeed.
+So finally, with the help of the swimming instructor, he decided to get over his fear of water and learn to swim.

-5. How did the instructor," build a swimmer" out of Douglas?
+5. How did the instructor" build a swimmer" out of Douglas?

 6. How did Douglas make sure that he conquered the old terror?